Magnachip (MX)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Magnachip.

-We cheer for all companies solving complex technology issues, but in the case of Magnachip, we’ll be cheering from the sidelines.
-To begin with, its revenue has declined over the last five years.
+Magnachip falls short of our quality standards.
+First off, its revenue has declined over the last five years.
 On top of that, Magnachip’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, and its projected EPS for the next year is lacking.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.